fahdkmsft/azureml-previews/previews/pipelines/docs/how-to-schedule-pipeline.md

 - `az ml job update` does not support to update a job's schedule properties.
 - `az ml job download` or `ml_client.jobs.download()` does not support the job initilizing the schedule.
+- You cannot cancel a job which initilizes schedule currently.
 - Updating `experiment_name` of a job is not supported.
 - In the studio portal, you cannot delete a pipeline job which initilizes schedule.